 The staff of professionally trained counselors is available to provide students with short-term counseling in a supportive, caring, and confidential environment.

 Appointments are free to all currently enrolled students and can be made by calling 423.236.2782.

-Lauree is the office manager for the Student Success Center and the first person you meet when you come to Counseling Services.
+Lauree is the office manager for Student Support Services and the first person you meet when you come to Counseling Services.
 Lauree will help you set an appointment for counseling and always has a cheerful smile to welcome you to the office (make sure to check out her candy bowl too!).
 In her free time, Lauree enjoys spending time with her family, especially her adorable granddaughter.